st-ty1/Artix_Freshtomato_Samba4/README.md

 # Artix_Freshtomato-mips_Samba4
 How to build Samba4 for FreshTomato-mips
-(samba.4.9 is the lastest samba4-version, which can be compiled by the mipsel-toolchain, used in Freshtomato.)
+(samba.4.9 is the lastest samba4-version, which can be compiled by the mipsel-toolchain, used in Freshtomato.
+As with samba 4.10 gnutls is needed which itself can only be built with obligatory TLS (thread-local storage)-support, but actual mips-uClibc toolchains do not provided thread local support.)

 Steps needed: